katemilano/onlineofflinebudgettrackers/README.md

 # Online Offline Budget Trackers

 ## Description
-This application will allow you to enter in
+This application will allow you to enter in transactions and their amount.
+You can either subtract or add funds.
+When a fund is put in you will be able to see the fund on a graph displayed below.
+This application will also work even when you go offline.
+You will still be able to access the page and enter in amount with the correct corresponding total and graph display.

 ## Table of Content